Israeli coalition suffers loss, faces uncertain prospects

 The opposition meanwhile, made up mainly of nationalist parties led by former Prime Minister Benjamin Netanyahu, showed its willingness to forsake its pro-settlement ideology in order to bring down the coalition.

 Bennett’s Yamina party issued a statement accusing Netanyahu and his Likud party of banding together with leftist settlement opponents to serve the former prime minister’s personal interests.
-“The Likud will burn down the state for Netanyahu’s needs,” it said, vowing to find a way to pass the required legislation.
+“The Likud will burn the state for Netanyahu’s needs,” it said, vowing to find a way to pass the required legislation.

 Bennett has faced hurdles before.
 Idit Silman, the coalition whip from Bennett’s small, nationalist party, quit the coalition earlier this year, leaving the government with 60 seats in the 120-seat Knesset — surviving immediate defeat but struggling to govern.
 Ghaida Rinawie Zoabi, another legislator from Meretz also quit, but later rejoined after being promised a raft of benefits for her constituents, Palestinian citizens of Israel.